Stop working in your Google Ads. Start working on them.

 • Architecting accounts for value-based bidding

-You're still trying to give the system better information to make better decisions.
-You're just doing it at a different level now.
+The tactics have changed completely.
+The principle hasn't.
+You're still trying to give the system better information to make better decisions - you're just doing it at a different level now.

 You're not losing control, you're trading low-leverage control for high-leverage inputs.
 Most businesses I work with resist automation initially, but once they see the results, they wonder why they waited so long.